mech/Learning-Notes/Design/Product/ProductDesign.md

 # Product Design

+> In order to work, it must be invisible.

 * Without outcome, you cannot critique (Crit)
 * Complete lack of 3M Post-it
 * Learning by doing